deeppavlov/chatsky/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of the changes

+*List here tasks to do in order to complete this PR.*

 # To Consider

 - Add tests (if functionality is changed)